Isaac Paredes Preview, Player Props: Rays vs. Red Sox

 Isaac Paredes At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 92nd, his on-base percentage ranks 34th, and he is 22nd in the league in slugging.
+- Among qualified hitters, he ranks 93rd in batting average, while his on-base percentage ranks 34th and he is 23rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.